Lahrenheit/EDOPRO-Skinpack/README.md

 # EDOPRO-Skinpack
-Remake from Pastisha for EDOPRO with MR2020 (MR5)
+Skins edited by Pastisha for EDOPRO with MR2020 (MR5)

-Credits to original autor creator, I only create MR2020 Field and edit skin.xml to work properly
+Credits to original autors creators, I only create MR2020 Field and edit skin.xml to work properly

 Discord: Pastisha#8564